Société Française de Physique

 The Société Française de Physique (SFP), or the French Physical Society, is the main professional society of French physicists.
 It was founded in 1873 by Joseph-Charles d'Almeida.

 History

+Joseph-Charles d'Almeida is credited as the founder.
+He obtained permission from the Vice-Rector of the Academy of Paris for the Society to hold meetings in the Salle Gerson, located between Rue Victor-Cousin and Rue Toullier.
+It held its first meeting there on 17 January 1873.

+The Society had moved 44 Rue de Rennes by 15 January 1881 when it was recognised as a public utility by decree.
+In that year Éleuthère Mascart, former president of the French Physical Society wrote to Jules Ferry, Minister of Public Instruction and Fine Arts, requesting the creation of a marble bust of the founder which is now displayed in the meeting room of the French Physical Society.

+In 1971 the Society ended a long list of male Presidents when they elected the nuclear physicist Henriette Mathieu-Faraggi.
+She was the first woman to lead the Society.
+In 2026 it was proposed that her name was to be one of the 72 women whose name is to be added to the 72 men who are memorialised on the side of the Eiffel Tower.

+Description

 The French Physical Society is a state-approved non-profit scientific society aiming to promote the knowledge of physics.
 Its member include physicists living in France, regardless of background.

 As well as promoting physics, the SFP also acts as a lobbying organization with French policymakers alongside other scientific societies, the like the French Academy of Sciences, French Society of Mathematicians, and Union of Physicists.

 The SFP organizes a large number of events (conferences, workshops, exhibitions, etc.) for academic and general audiences.
 The SFP edits the Bulletin Newsletters and the review Reflets de la Physique.
 Each year, the SFP awards several prizes to physicists in honor of specific works or actions towards the promotion of physics outside the community.

 The SFP is a member of the European Physical Society (EPS) and of the International Union of Pure and Applied Physics (IUPAP).